 Dry Water artists have a wealth of experience in creating and facilitating cross art form workshops for and with elders.
 We have particular expertise in working with people living with Dementia.

-We offer workshops/residencies and training tailor made to suit work in residential homes, nursing homes, hospital and community settings.
+We offer workshops/residencies and training tailor made to suit we work in residential homes, nursing homes, hospital and community settings.

 We regularly collaborate with other specialist elder arts organisations to deliver interactive sessions and bespoke training.